 Make a cut below the leaf line of the plant, making sure to include several nodes of the plant’s stem.
 Cuttings can be planted in a container with moist soil, or they can be placed in a vase of clean water.
 Cuttings propagated in water require little time before roots begin to form.
 Once roots begin to form, pot up the plants in a container.

 Stem cuttings are one of the most common means of plant propagation.
-Growing new dracaena in this manner is perfect for those wishing to produce multiple plant clones at one time.
+Growing new dracaena in this manner is perfect for gardeners who want to produce multiple plant clones at one time.
 For first time plant propagators, this method may seem drastic, but rest assured that growth will resume as long as at least half the plant stem is left intact.

 To take stem cuttings from dracaena, repeat the process of taking top cuttings.
 However, instead of cutting the stem back past one to two leaf nodes, you will cut a larger portion of the stem.
 Cut the stem section of the plant into 8-inch (20 cm.) portions, taking special note as to which end is the top and bottom.